Are you in the market for new kitchen knives, but you can’t decide between renowned German knife makers Wusthof and Zwilling J.A. Henckels?

-You’ll likely use your kitchen knives every day so it’s important to conduct thorough research to find the brand and style that works best for you.
-If you’re not convinced German-style knives like Wusthof and Zwilling are right for you, check out our recent articles, Shun vs. Wusthof and Cutco vs. Wusthof, to get an in-depth look at how the top Japanese-style (Shun) and American (Cutco) knives compare to German knives.
+If you’re not convinced German-style knives like Wusthof and Zwilling are right for you, check out our recent articles, Shun vs. Wusthof, Cutco vs. Wusthof, Wusthof vs. Global, Zwilling vs. Global, and Wusthof vs. Victorinox to get an in-depth look at how the top Japanese-style (Shun and Global), American (Cutco), and Swiss (Victorinox) knives compare to German knives.

 Have you had a different experience with Wusthof or Zwilling J.A.
 Henckels?
 Do you agree or disagree with our review?
 Are there any other kitchen knife brands that you think are better?
-Please let us know in the comments section or contact us directly, we would love to hear your feedback.
+Please let us know in the comments section below; we would love to hear your feedback.

 - Wusthof Classic vs. Wusthof Ikon: What Are the Differences?

 - Wusthof Classic vs. Gourmet: Kitchen Knife Comparison (With Pictures)